fledge-iot/fledge/docs/plugin_developers_guide/03_02_Control.rst

 Set Point Control
 -----------------

-South plugins can also be used to exert control on the underlying device to which hey are connected.
+South plugins can also be used to exert control on the underlying device to which they are connected.
 This is not intended for use as a substitute for real time control systems, but rather as a mechanism to make non-time critical changes to a device or to trigger an operation on the device.

 To make a south plugin support control features there are two steps that need to be taken